Index /

 How to Develop Design Tastebuds

-If you had no technical skills at all, never opened up Photoshop or Figma, couldn't draw, as long as you had amazing taste, you can do anything.
+Even without technical skills, as long as you have amazing taste, you can do anything.

 Have a great day! – J